 What Telemental Health Services Does CWC Currently Offer?

 The CWC’s remote services include short-term, individual counseling, medication management with our nurse practitioner, drop-in hours, and off campus-referrals.
-CWC offers students the choice of video sessions (through HIPAA- compliant Doxy.me or Zoom) or phone sessions.
-We also continue to provide wellness outreach to the MMC community through our Instagram account @cwc_mmc, and various workshops that are held online.
+CWC offers students the choice of video sessions (through HIPAA- compliant Doxy.me) or phone sessions.
+We also continue to provide wellness outreach to the MMC community through our Instagram account @cwc_mmc, Youtube channel and various workshops that are held online.

 Is Telemental Health Effective?